cskemp/dictionaryapp/README.md

 # dictionaryapp

-This repository contains source code for the [app]( https://www.charleskemp.com/code/lexicalelaboration.html)
+This repository contains source code for the [app]( https://www.charleskemp.com/code/lexicalelaboration.html) that accompanies

 Khishigsuren, Regier, Vylomova and Kemp, A computational analysis of lexical elaboration across languages